Overview

 Data Retention and Deletion

-Shadow Ban stores only the list of banned sender email addresses within your Google account's PropertiesService.
-This data persists as long as the add-on is installed.
-When you unban a sender, their address is immediately removed from the stored list.
-If you uninstall Shadow Ban, all stored data is deleted along with the add-on.
-You may request deletion of your data at any time by contacting tom@pressware.co.
+Shadow Ban stores only the list of banned sender email addresses and associated filter IDs in Chrome's sync storage.
+This data persists as long as the extension is installed.
+When you unban a sender, their address is immediately removed.
+If you uninstall Shadow Ban, Chrome removes all stored data associated with the extension.
+You may also request deletion of your data at any time by contacting tom@pressware.co.

 Data Protection